Hollywood’s actors may join its writers on strike. Here’s why

 The AMPTP says the writers’ demands would require that they be kept on staff and paid when there is no work for them.
 The group also said that it had offered generous pay increases.

 The two sides were so far apart on its negotiations that talks broke off hours before the contract expired.
-No one expects that will happen on Friday with actors, but whether a strike can be avoided in the coming days remains to be seen.
+Whether a different outcome can be found with actors in the coming days remains to be seen.